-Secondly, layered on top of that is the disruptions in global chain supplies, which delayed the import of computer chips.
+Secondly, layered on top of that are the disruptions in global chain supplies, which delayed the import of computer chips.
 These chips are the brains in modern cars that allow technology-rich experiences from Bluetooth connectivity to adaptive headlights.

 According to CTV News Toronto, prices of new cars are up eight percent compared to last year, and car inventory across Canada is down 25 percent.

 While these numbers may deter some car buyers, surprisingly, the majority of Canadians continue to purchase cars despite the higher price tag.
 In fact, according to J.D.
 Power Canada, a consumer insights company, people are not only reportedly buying newer vehicles, but also purchasing expensive trims to suit their lifestyles.

 Larger vehicles like SUVs and trucks are most sought after for their towing capacity.
 This can be attributed to the fact that with summer around the corner, Canadians are looking to venture outdoors in their trailers and boats, or simply drive to nearby jaunts for a much-needed respite.